Revenue vs. Profit: How Net Income Really Works (With Examples)

 Expand your product or service offerings

-Adding new products or services can help you reach new customers and generate more revenue.
+Adding new products or services can help you reach new audiences and increase sales volume.

 Reducing expenses can help improve your profit margins.
 Look for ways to streamline your operations, negotiate better deals with suppliers, or reduce waste.